João Donato: Awards and honors

-Alexandre Carvalho dos Santos wrote, "I recommend a João Donato gig not only to someone who is interested in first class music, an impressive pianist and a selection of historic compositions.
-I recommend it to anyone who needs an anti-depressive, an acupuncture session or any such other form of deep relaxation.
+Alexandre Carvalho dos Santos wrote, "I recommend a João Donato gig not only to someone who is interested in first-class music, an impressive pianist and a selection of historic compositions.
+I recommend it to anyone who needs an anti-depressive, an acupuncture session or any other form of deep relaxation.
 I had my dose on a Sunday evening, from a show in São Paulo.
-A perfect timing to start a week believing that happiness exists, in spite of your boss".
+Perfect timing to start a week believing that happiness exists, in spite of your boss".
 In 2010, Sambolero, credited to the João Donato Trio, earned the Latin Grammy for Best Latin Jazz Album at the 10th Latin Grammy Awards.
+In the same year, he was one of the recipients of the Latin Grammy Lifetime Achievement Award.

 In 2016, he was nominated for the Latin Grammy Award for Best Instrumental Album for his album Donato Elétrico.
 The album was also chosen by the Brazilian edition of Rolling Stone magazine as the 11th best Brazilian album of 2016.
 His album Sintetizamor was named by Rolling Stone Brasil one of the best of 2017.